 From its root in Catterick, North Yorkshire, the members of the family moved to other areas of North Yorkshire, then Darlington, then to other parts of the UK and later to New Zealand, Australia, Argentina and Canada.

 In the 1841 censuses of England, Wales and Scotland the name appears in various forms approximately 35 times.
 By 1851, it appears about 60 times.
 In future censuses the frequency is as follows: 1861, approximately 55 incidences; 1871, approximately 53 incidences; 1881, approximately 87 incidences; 1891, approximately 70 incidences and 1901, approximately 110 incidences.

-Six individuals with the surname Stairmand have been found in electoral roles in Australia between 1913 and 1936.
-The greatest incidence of the name outside the UK is found in Australia.
+The greatest incidence of the name outside the UK is found in New Zealand.